Germany and Static Trends

 Our German hosts were equally at a loss, they had expected us to look like we were walking off the set of an episode of ‘Saved by the Bell’.
 When I asked my exchange partner why he thought this, he opened his school bag, produced his English textbook and showed me a series of pictures that seemed to prove that Britain was perpetually stuck in the eighties.
 It was in that moment that I realised both mine and my German exchange partners schools were in dire need of more modern learning materials.

 The idea that Germany is somehow stuck in the past is a common misconception, especially among the British.
 People are always curious about the popularity of David Hasselhoff and are slightly dismayed to discover that the American crooner is no longer a household name.
-I imagine, as I was, that people still see Germany through the lens of outdated school books, a version of Germany that is still wearing leg warmers unironically and men wear oversized suits with the sleeves rolled up.
+People outside Germany still see the Federal Republic through the lens of outdated school books, a version of Germany that is still wearing leg warmers unironically and men wear oversized suits with the sleeves rolled up.

 Yet, there is a particular cultural nuance that allows Germany to retain past trends and enjoy them as much in 2017 as they were enjoyed in the 80s, 90s and 2000s.
 Take as an example, the humble roller blade.
 The era of roller-blades has passed for most people in the UK, save for some small hold outs and extreme sports aficionados.
 Yet, as the weather in Germany improves, out come scores of roller blading fans, some doing it as an exercise regime and others as an effective means of transport.
 At some point, Germans decided that roller-blades or inline skates were fine, they did what they needed to do and they were fun, why bow to the tectonic plates of fashion trends?
 If you like them, you like them and that is all that needs to be said.

 Turn off the radio and switch on the TV and you will find the same phenomena.
 One of the most popular shows in Germany is Tatort, essentially a crime procedural drama that has a revolving cast of characters and which focuses on different regional police forces each week.
 Tatort has run continually since it was first aired in 1970, an incredible feat for any television show.
 In the UK we have long running soap operas or shows such as Doctor Who, but these shows are continually revamped, recast and modernised in the hopes of increasing viewing figures.
 Watch Tatort today and it is essentially the same show as it was 47 years ago, even down to the main titles.
-Sure it has embraced modern technology both in production and within the stories themselves, but there is a continuity.
-Contrast that with Doctor Who, the long running sci-fi epic, which is practically unrecognisable from earlier iterations that were more famous for wobbly sets and rubber alien masks.
+Sure it has embraced modern technology both in production and within the stories themselves, but there is a continuity, especially among the cast.
+Contrast that with Doctor Who, the long running sci-fi epic, which is practically unrecognisable from earlier iterations that were more famous for wobbly sets and rubber alien masks than for cutting edge special effects.

 The UK, at least in my experience, has a totally different perspective on trends.
 Often the British are drawn to the modern, the most fashionable or the most up-to-date.
 Whether that is bushy beards, veganism or artisan bread, Britain embraces the new at the expense of the old, until they decide that the old is now fashionable and the new is passe.
 There are always fashion re-duxes, but often with allowances for the modern.
 Vintage is popular now, but can we guarantee it will be the same in one, three or five years time?